 \end{itemize}

 The remainder of the paper is organized as follows: Section \ref{sec: lr} reviews the related work on the vehicle relocation problem in mobile sensing.
-Section \ref{sec: model} introduces the SPO framework in vehicle relocation, including the prediction module, the optimization module, the integrated model, and an unrolling approach for the SPO framework.
+Section \ref{sec: model} introduces the SPO framework in vehicle relocation, including the prediction module, the optimization module, the integrated model, and an unrolling approach based on the alternating differentiation method for the SPO framework.
 Section \ref{sec: pseudo code} presents the overall solution algorithm of the end-to-end SPO framework.
-Section \ref{sec: experiment} evaluates the proposed framework in real-world scenarios and compares the method with the baseline approaches.
+Section \ref{sec: experiment} evaluates the proposed framework in two real-world scenarios and compares the method with the baseline approaches.
 Section \ref{sec: conclusion} concludes the results and proposes future directions.